algorithmic-sabotage/asrg/content/docs/research/theorizing-algorithmic_sabotage/index.md

 ---
 title: Theorizing “Algorithmic Sabotage”
 title_h1: "Theorizing “Algorithmic Sabotage”"
-description: An urgent intervention rooted in the militant liberation struggles of the most oppressed within the arena of global computational racial capitalism.
+description: A collaborative writing document that represents an initial attempt at conceptualising the concept of 'algorithmic sabotage' as a means of consciously working on artistic-activist and prefigurative techno-political strategies and aesthetics against the necropolitical technologies that reinforce structural injustices, algorithmic authoritarianism and the harmfulness of unrestrained technosolutionism.
 url: /theorizing-algorithmic_sabotage
 date: 2024-06-13
-modified: 2024-07-01
+modified: 2024-08-25
 author: ASRG
 Tags: ['ASRG', 'Algorithmic Sabotage', 'Artivism', 'Counter-Intelligence', 'Intervention', 'Militant Liberation Struggles', 'Theorizing', 'Theorizing Algorithmic Sabotage', 'Prefigurative Techno-Politics']
 aliases: